aimerneige/blog/content/post/Linux/refind-on-fedora.en.md

 sudo yum localinstall refind-0.6.11-1.x86_64.rpm
 ```

-At the most of the time, your are ready to use rEFInd, if it did not work on your system, run `redind-install`:
+At the most of the time, your are ready to use rEFInd, if it did not work on your system, run `refind-install`:

 ```bash
 # ./refind-install